Kiwis

 a

-High in vitamin C, kiwi provides almost double the number of antioxidants compared to other fruits; one medium fruit is enough to provide the recommended daily dose.
-Vitamin C is also necessary for the body to transform tryptophan – the amino acid present in the animal proteins that we eat – into serotonin, the brain’s major neurotransmitter.
+Rich in vitamin C, kiwi provides almost double the amount of antioxidants compared to other fruits; one medium fruit being enough to provide the recommended daily dose.
+Vitamin C is also necessary for the body to transform tryptophan - the amino acid present in the animal proteins we eat, into serotonin, the brain's major neurotransmitter.

-Moreover, the consumption of kiwi helps to better digest food proteins, due to the presence of a proteolytic enzyme that supports the intestinal microbiome, and that is also present in pineapple.
+Moreover, the consumption of kiwi helps to better digest food proteins, due to the presence of a proteolytic enzyme that also supports the intestinal microbiome, also present in pineapple.

-Extensive studies have revealed many other important benefits of kiwi consumption: improving sleep disorders, protecting vision (they contain lutein and zeaxanthin), supporting bone and dental health – due to vitamin K and phosphorus – fighting obesity, as well as protecting the skin from damage free radicals.
+Extensive studies have revealed many other important benefits of kiwi consumption: improving sleep disorders, protecting vision (they contain lutein and zeaxanthin), supporting bone and dental health – thanks to vitamin K and phosphorus, fighting obesity, as well as protecting the skin from free radical damage.

 a